The toolbox

 Not: a fabricated ±.
 The band is the model's own output across sourced assumption ranges.

-Model a no-grid or grid-capped window and a relocatable power unit that carries the depot through it — and if the sources can't cover it, the window reads infeasible, surfaced not hidden.
+Model a no-grid or grid-capped window and a relocatable power unit that carries the depot through it.
+If the sources can't cover it, the window reads infeasible, surfaced not hidden.

 Not: a live control integration.
-Charge curtailment is modeled — response latency and power floors respected — not an EMS hookup.
+Charge curtailment is modeled (response latency and power floors respected), not a live-control hookup.

-Feasibility across a range of battery sizes for the operating week — a decision space you read and choose from, each size feasibility-checked against the frozen engine.
+Feasibility across a range of battery sizes for the operating week.
+It's a decision space you read and choose from, each size feasibility-checked against the frozen engine.

 Not: an opaque “the size.”
 You pick; the tool shows the consequence.